The 3D printer is presently undergoing maintenance and will not be available until further notice.

-Chatham-Kent Public Library offers a 3D printing service available at all CKPL branches.
-Submit models from home using CKPL's 3D Print web form
+Chatham-Kent Public Library provides a 3D printing service.
+You can submit your models from the comfort of your home using CKPL's 3D Print web form.

 3D Printing Process

 Design a model at home and submit the model to be printed via CKPL's 3D Print web form.
-Once staff receive a 3D print job, they will send you a price estimate, which needs to be approved before printing.
-3D prints can take several weeks to be completed depending on service demands, so if you have a deadline, please add that information to the application and we will try our best to accommodate your request.
-Once your model is ready, you will be contacted to pick up the model and can pay for it at your home branch.
-Effective January 1, 2024 the cost of printing is $1.00 plus $0.15 per gram of filament used.
+Upon receiving a 3D print request, CKPL staff will provide you with a price estimate that must be approved before printing.
+The duration for completing 3D prints may vary and can take several weeks based on current service demands.
+If you have a specific deadline, please include that information in your application.
+Once your model is finished, you will be notified to collect it, and payment can be made at your local branch.

 Ultimaker Printer, Software & PVA Filaments